 We’re going to talk about them all in today’s article, which will probably turn out to be a very funny one.
 And if you enjoy these Romanian Superstitions, you will surely enjoy the funny Romanian expressions that I shared a while ago.

-With these in mind, let’s check out some of the funniest Romanian superstitions I can think of.
+Let’s check out some of the funniest and weirdest Romanian superstitions I can think of.
 Remember: there are probably many more, but the ones below are probably the most common.

 1. Some people can give you the “evil eye” (Deochi in Romanian) if they are either envious of you or overly admiring.
-This can cause you headaches or just make you feel weak and unwell.
+This Evil Eye can cause headaches or just make you feel weak and unwell.

 2. If you break glass in Romania – a plate, a drinking glass or anything – it means that your bad luck “breaks away”.